Teenage Dirtbag

 "Teenage Dirtbag" is a song by American rock band Wheatus.
 It was released on June 20, 2000, as the lead single from their eponymous debut album (2000).
 The song was written by guitarist and vocalist Brendan B. Brown and was inspired by a childhood experience of his.

-The song was successful in Australia, spending four weeks at number one, being certified 3× Platinum, and becoming the second-best-selling single of 2000.
-It also reached number one in Austria and Flanders while peaking at number two in Ireland, Germany, and the United Kingdom, where it was certified 2× Platinum in 2018.
-It has sold 5 million copies worldwide as of 2014.
+In the United States, "Teenage Dirtbag" peaked at number seven on the Billboard Modern Rock Tracks chart.
+It was also successful worldwide, especially in Australia, where it spent four weeks at number one, ended 2000 as the country's second-best-selling single, and received a triple platinum sales certification.
+Elsewhere, the song reached number one in Austria and Flanders and peaked at number two in the United Kingdom, where it was certified quadruple platinum in 2024.
+It has sold five million copies worldwide as of 2014.

 Background

 "Teenage Dirtbag" is about a childhood experience that guitarist and vocalist Brendan B. Brown had.
 In a 2012 interview with Tone Deaf, he said:

 Brown also added that the song's sing-along chorus remains an act of defiance: "so when I sing: 'I'm just a teenage dirtbag', I'm effectively saying: 'Yeah, fuck you if you don't like it.
 Just because I like AC/DC doesn't mean I'm a devil worshipper, and you're an idiot.'
 That's where it comes from."
 In the same interview, regarding the possible reasons for its continued success, Brown recalled his father's words: "Every teenager has to go through that 'being an outsider' thing, at least a little bit.
 So that story is still the same for people, even if it's thirty years after I went through it."

 The song's vocals are all performed by Brown, including a segment in falsetto.
 When the group arranged a joint tour with MC Frontalot, MC Frontalot contributed a nerdcore rap verse to the song, as did MC Lars.

+The song grew to become a veritable outsider anthem and Wheatus' biggest hit.